Houston Uninsured Motorist Attorney

 Just because you have uninsured/under insured motorist coverage does not mean that they will automatically pay when you are in an accident.
 Every policy contains coverage defenses.
 For example: Unnamed and under-aged persons maybe excluded from coverage.
 Also, when a vehicle runs you off the road but makes “no contact” you are not covered by uninsured motorist coverage.
 There are numerous reasons your own insurance policy may deny your claim.
 Remember, they are in the business of collecting premiums, not paying claims.
 Just because they are your own insurance company does not mean they will look out for your rights.
 You should speak to a personal injury lawyer who handles uninsured/under insured motorist claims before speaking to any adjuster.
 More specifically, you should NEVER give a recorded statement to your own insurance company without your own lawyer present.

-At Simmons and Fletcher, we handle numerous under insured and uninsured motorist insurance policy claims from the beginning all the way through trial.
+At Simmons and Fletcher, P.C. we handle numerous under insured and uninsured motorist insurance policy claims from the beginning all the way through trial.
 In this era when the insurance companies have such strong influence to draft laws and obtain court rulings that allow them to reduce your life to a ‘business decision,’ you need an experienced uninsured/under insured motorist insurance claim lawyer on your side.
 Call us for a free consultation with one of our car accident lawyer’s today.
 Our attorneys are here to fight for you.
 There is no charge for the initial consultation.
 We work on contingency fee arrangements where there is no fee or expense to you unless we make a recovery.

 Other information related to uninsured/under insured motorist cases:

 Also visit the uninsured/under insured section of our blog for more information pertaining to these types of claims.